Frequently Asked Questions

 Is Revero covered by insurance or FSA/HSA deductible?

-Revero is a self-pay program and eligible for FSA/HSA plans.
-Revero can provide the itemized receipts and letters of medical necessity.
-Patients can also pay with their FSA or HSA cards.
+Revero is a self-pay program and accepts FSA/HSA cards.
+Please check with your plan administrator to determine eligibility and documentation requirements.
+Revero can provide itemized receipts and letters of medical necessity as needed.

 How will my provider work with me?